TIP SHEET

 Know the Eligible Reasons for Taking Leave

-Some jurisdictions allow employees to take leave for any reason – not just for sick leave.
-And in Nevada, for example, employees are not required to provide a reason to their employer when they want to take their paid leave.
+Some jurisdictions allow employees to take leave for any reason; not just for sick leave.
+In Nevada, for example, employees aren’t required to provide a reason to their employer when they want to take paid leave.
+You should know the eligible reasons for paid leave in every jurisdiction where your employees work.

 all hands in govdocs icon